mikro-orm/mikro-orm/docs/docs/metadata-providers.md

 author: Author;
 ```

-> There can be recursion issues when you define multiple entities (with circular dependencies
+> There can be recursion issues when we define multiple entities (with circular dependencies
 > between each other) in single file.
-In that case, you might want to provide the type via decorator's
+In that case, we might want to provide the type via decorator's
 > `type` or `entity` attributes and set the TS property type to something else (like `any` or `object`).

 #### Additional typings might be required

-You might have to install additional typings, one example is use of `ObjectId` in MongoDB,
+We might have to install additional typings, one example is use of `ObjectId` in MongoDB,
 which requires `@types/mongodb` to be installed.

 ## JavaScriptMetadataProvider

 > `JavaScriptMetadataProvider` is deprecated, [use `EntitySchema` instead](entity-schema.md).

-This provider should be used only if you are not using TypeScript at all and therefore you do
+This provider should be used only if we are not using TypeScript at all and therefore we do
-not use decorators to annotate your properties.
-It will require you to specify the whole schema
+not use decorators to annotate our properties.
+It will require we to specify the whole schema
 manually.

 ```ts